Cryptococcus neoformans: Changes in reproductive pattern

 The vast majority of environmental and clinical isolates of C. neoformans are mating type alpha.
 Filaments of mating type alpha have haploid nuclei ordinarily, but these can undergo a process of diploidization (perhaps by endoduplication or stimulated nuclear fusion) to form diploid cells termed blastospores.
 The diploid nuclei of blastospores are able to undergo meiosis, including recombination, to form haploid basidiospores that can then be dispersed.
 This process is referred to as monokaryotic fruiting.
-Required for this process is a gene designated dmc1, a conserved homologue of genes recA in bacteria, and rad51 in eukaryotes (see articles recA and rad51).
-Dmc1 mediates homologous chromosome pairing during meiosis and repair of double-strand breaks in DNA.
+Required for this process is a gene designated Dmc1, a conserved homologue of genes RecA in bacteria and Rad51 in eukaryotes.
+Dmc1 with Rad51 mediates homologous chromosome pairing during meiosis.
 One benefit of meiosis in C. neoformans could be to promote DNA repair in the DNA-damaging environment caused by the oxidative and nitrosative agents produced in macrophages.
 Thus, C. neoformans can undergo a meiotic process, monokaryotic fruiting, that may promote recombinational repair in the oxidative, DNA-damaging environment of the host macrophage, and this may contribute to its virulence.

 Serious complications of human infection

-Infection begins in the lungs, and from there the fungus can disseminate to the brain and other body parts via macrophages.
+Infection begins in the lungs, and from there, the fungus can disseminate to the brain and other body parts via macrophages.
 An infection of the brain caused by C. neoformans is referred to as cryptococcal meningitis, which is most often fatal when left untreated.
-Cryptococcal meningitis causes more than 180,000 deaths annually.
-CNS (central nervous system) infections may also be present as a brain abscesses known as cryptococcomas, subdural effusions, dementia, isolated cranial nerve lesions, spinal cord lesions, and ischemic stroke.
-The estimated one-year mortality of HIV-related people who receive treatment for cryptococcal meningitis is 70% in low-income countries versus 20–30% for high-income countries.
-Symptoms include headache, fever, neck stiffness, nausea and vomiting, photophobia.
+Cryptococcal meningitis causes more than 180,000 deaths annually, making it a critical priority on the World Health Organization fungal priority list.
+Brain infections may also be present as abscesses known as cryptococcomas, subdural effusions, isolated cranial nerve lesions, and spinal cord lesions.
+The estimated one-year mortality of people with HIV receiving treatment for cryptococcal meningitis is 70% in low-income countries versus 20–30% for high-income countries.

+Symptoms include headache, fever, neck stiffness, nausea and vomiting, and photophobia.
 Diagnosis methods include a serum cryptococcal antigen test and lumbar puncture with cerebrospinal fluid (CSF) examination to detect C. neoformans.